-- ★ Combines all the features of the well-proven range of Premier CO2 sensors. - ★ Offers reduced response times when compared with earlier versions. - ★ Contains all the necessary optics, electronics and firmware to provide a linearised, temperature-compensated output. - ★ Choice of output format digital output (floating point and binary), direct pellistor replacement or industry standard 0.4 to 2 volts. - ★ Manual calibration option can be performed without digital commands. - ★ User configurable using USB powered Premier Configuration Unit. - ★ Enhanced EMC protection - ★ Internal Flash memory allowing sensor firmware updates via configuration equipment.
+- ★ Combines all the features of the well-proven range of Premier hydrocarbon sensors, enabling the accurate measurement of 0-100% vol. methane with one sensor. - ★ Offers reduced response times when compared with earlier versions. - ★ Contains all the necessary optics, electronics and firmware to provide a linearised, temperature-compensated output for both methane and propane. - ★ Choice of output format digital output (floating point and binary), direct pellistor replacement or industry standard 0.4 to 2 volts.
+Manual calibration option can be performed without digital commands. - ★ User configurable using USB powered Premier Configuration Unit. - ★ Analogue output is scaleable in % volume or % LEL. - ★ Internal Flash memory allowing sensor firmware updates via configuration equipment. - ★ Enhanced EMC protection.